 The engine gets a power boost from a V&H air intake and an RSD Slant 2-into-1 Carbon Ops exhaust system.
 Zemla ground the chassis down at the back, and welded on a pre-bent hoop from Dime City Cycles.
 A ‘six pack rack’ originally designed for an ATV has also been grafted on.
 Ribbed Monster Craftsman fenders and a custom-fabricated skidplate complete the look.

-Head over to the mighty Chop Cult for full details of the build and more images.
+Head over to the mighty Chop Cult for full details of the Harley and more images.